 Scam artist advertises fake charities using similar names to those of well know legitimate charities.
-Good examples are using the name of National Cancer Society to cause confusion with the legitimate American Cancer Society to obtain your donations or the National Heart Institute to cause confusion with the American Heart Institute.
-If you call telephone information for 800 numbers you can obtain the names and phone numbers dozens of fake charities who try to scam away your dollars.
+Good examples are using the name of the National Cancer Society to cause confusion with the legitimate American Cancer Society to obtain your donations or the National Heart Institute to cause confusion with the American Heart Institute.
+If you call telephone information for 800 numbers you can obtain the names and phone numbers of dozens of fake charities who try to scam away your dollars.

 Scams: Yellow Page Advertising Scheme

 The solicitation from an alternative business directory may have the appearance of an invoice.
 It may bear the “walking fingers” logo and feature the name “Yellow Pages.”
 It also may falsely suggest that the publisher is affiliated with your local telephone company or with another bona fide Yellow Pages publisher you recognize.
 Further, the solicitation may lead you to believe that your business already has been listed in the telephone directory and you are now being billed when, in fact, you are only being solicited for placing an ad.